 Even though this move is suitable for beginners, it’s actually quite difficult, in fact it takes a lot of strength to lift yourself in this position.
 With split grip hold, your two hands are the only points of contact with the pole, your top arm is locked and your core is supporting your bottom arm.

 It’s not expected for pole dancers to perform this trick right away, that’s because it takes practice more so than simply knowing the technique.
 It may take a few weeks of training to get this, but it’s important that you keep trying and don’t give up, as it’s important milestone for performing other more advanced and complex tricks.

 As a beginner pole dancer, floor work is going to be an important part of your conditioning and routine preparation.
 If you’re learning how to spin on a static pole, where you spin all the way down to the floor then this is a great opportunity to practice your floor work at the same time.

 - Clockwork legs

 - Forward splits

 - Slowly lower yourself into a push-up position

-So, there are 6 examples of beginner pole dancing moves for beginners that you can expect to learn at the start of your pole fitness journey.
+So, there are 6 examples of beginner pole moves for new pole dancers that you can expect to learn at the start of your pole fitness journey.
 Once you have these core moves perfected, you’ll be ready to progress and transition to the next level.
 Of course, the tricks in this article are just examples, there are hundreds of other poses, spins and transitions your instructor may teach you!

 This post contains affiliate links.
 That means that, at no extra cost to you, we may receive a small commission if you buy a product using one of the links on this page.
 Read our full disclosure here.